overaisul/Ping_Pong_Game/README.md

 🕹️ Gameplay Instructions

 Player 1 (Left-side Bat) controls the bat using the following keys:
-Move Up: W
+Move Up: W,
-Move Down: S
+Move Down: S,
-Move Left: A
+Move Left: A,
-Move Right: D
+Move Right: D,

 Player 2 (Right-side Bat) controls the bat using the arrow keys:

-Move Up: ↑
+Move Up: ↑,
-Move Down: ↓
+Move Down: ↓,
-Move Left: ←
+Move Left: ←,
-Move Right: →
+Move Right: →,

 The goal is to score 10 points by successfully returning the ball past your opponent's bat!